realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 **Humbleberger Ministries**

-For many Jewish people, the Christian teaching that Yeshua (Jesus) was crucified as the Messiah is difficult to understand.
+For many Jewish people, the Christian teaching that Yeshua was crucified as the Messiah is difficult to understand.
 The idea of a suffering, crucified Messiah seems foreign, even offensive.
 Yet this very claim lies at the heart of the Christian faith.
 Was Yeshua really crucified?
 And if so, what does it mean?

 ### The Historical Evidence: More Certain Than We Think

 Surprisingly, the historical evidence for Yeshua's crucifixion is overwhelming.
 The four Gospels unanimously record His public execution by crucifixion under Pontius Pilate.
 But even non-Christian sources confirm it:

 * The Roman historian **Tacitus** (c.
 116 AD) wrote that "Christus... suffered the extreme penalty during the reign of Tiberius, at the hands of Pontius Pilatus."
 * The Jewish historian **Josephus** (c.
-93 AD) recorded that Jesus was "condemned to be crucified and to die" under Pilate.
+93 AD) recorded that Yeshua was "condemned to be crucified and to die" under Pilate.
 * The **Babylonian Talmud** mentions that "on the eve of Passover they hanged Yeshu the Nazarene," using a term that can refer to crucifixion.
 * Even hostile pagan writers like **Lucian** mocked Christians for worshiping "the crucified sage."